G-Tech1/Car-Management/README.md

 **Status**

 - Provides 1 of 3 statuses for ServiceAppointment.
-  - submitted
+  - SUBMITTED
-  - cancelled
+  - COMPLETED
-  - confirmed
+  - CANCELED

 **Technician**